Jessica-ovabor/JessiPress/README.md

 <!-- Deliverables -->
 ## Deliverables

-* Blog site used to create,read,edit and delete a post
+* Blog site used to create, read, edit and delete a post
 * Functional website
 * Allows user to sign in and signout